mailcheck/mailcheck/README.md

 `empty` is called when there's no suggestion.
 Mailcheck just passes in the target element.
 It is a good idea to use this callback to clear an existing suggestion.

-Check out our [live demo](http://kicksend.com/join) for an idea on displaying visual feedback to the user.

 Usage without jQuery
 --------------------
 Mailcheck is decoupled from jQuery, so its usage without jQuery is almost identical.